NiuJ1ao/NiuJ1ao/README.md

 - ⚡ Fun fact: ...
 -->

-Interested in machine learning, natural language processing and computer system \
+Interested in Machine Learning, Natural Language Processing and Computer System \
 \
 Be more specific?
-Currently learning natural language understanding and natural language generation.
+Currently learning Natural Language Understanding and Natural Language Generation.